-I told you recently that I don’t recycle much because neither curbside recycling nor easily accessible drop-off recycling exist in my area.
+I told you recently that I don’t recycle much because neither curbside recycling nor easily accessible drop-off recycling exists in my area.
 Since I’m an otherwise responsible person, you might think I’d prefer to recycle more.
 But that isn’t true.
-I’d rather not generate much trash at all.
+I’d rather not generate much that needs to be thrown away.

 I’m calling this my… wait for it… Grocery Bag Garbage Goal.

 Second, I still use too much convenience food.
-I’m responsible for the cooking in our household, but I’m also responsible for a bookselling business and this blogging project.
-We eat more meals out than I’d like to admit (although those happen when we’re out anyway — we rarely go out specifically to eat), but we also use lots of packaged meals, like skillet dinners and microwavable entrees.
+I’m responsible for the cooking in our household, but I’m also responsible for running the one-person business that supports my household.
+We eat more meals out than I’d like to admit (although those happen when we’re out anyway — we rarely go out just to eat), but we also use lots of packaged meals, like skillet dinners and microwavable entrees.
 These usually have a box, a tray, a film covering and often a sauce packet or topping.
 My kitchen trash bin can be empty one minute and half full of packaging the next.
 Better eating habits will help this.

-Fourth, my decluttering project generates a lot of trash, but that’s only temporary.
-I’m sure I’ll be finding ways to further unclutter my life for decades, but the big push to eliminate the clutter in my life should be complete at the end of 2010.
+Third, my ongoing decluttering efforts sometimes generate a lot of trash, but that’s only temporary, I hope.
+I’m sure I’ll be finding ways to further unclutter my life for decades, but the big push to eliminate the clutter in my life won’t last forever… although so far it has.

-My GBGG (as I suppose I could call it) could become a reality in about a year.
-I’d like to cancel my weekly curbside trash pickup (a $36 per month expense since I live in a rural area), but it’s coming in very handy at the moment.
+My GBGG (as I suppose I could call it) could become a reality, but so far it hasn’t – and I first wrote about this topic many years ago.
+I’d like to cancel my weekly curbside trash pickup (a $28 per month expense), but it’s coming in very handy at the moment.
 My eventual and hypothetical small bag of trash could be dropped off in a public trash can while I’m putting gas in the car, placed in a trash barrel in a park where I’m taking a walk (where household trash isn’t prohibited) or put in a bin almost anywhere I am.
-Of course, that’s placing the burden of my trash on someone else, but it is still more responsible than generating 96 gallons of trash — the capacity of our current and often full polycart.
+Of course, that’s placing the burden of my trash on someone else, but it’s still more responsible than generating 96 gallons of trash — the capacity of our current and often full poly cart.
 I could even get permission to include it with a neighbor’s trash.

 And what about that smelly, rotting-food garbage?
-I have a better idea for dealing with it, and I’ll tell you next week.
+I have a better idea for dealing with it that I’ll discuss with you another time.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.